wallarm/gotestwaf/README.md

 ### Configuration options
 ```
 Usage of /go/src/gotestwaf/gotestwaf:
+      --addHeader string       An HTTP header to add to requests
       --blockConnReset         If true, connection resets will be considered as block
       --blockRegex string      Regex to detect a blocking page with the same HTTP response status code as a not blocked request
       --blockStatusCode int    HTTP status code that WAF uses while blocking requests (default 403)